Alice Wairimu Nderitu: Member of Kenya National Committee on the Prevention and Punishment of the Crime of Genocide, War Crimes, Crimes Against Humanity and all Forms of Discrimination

-Starting in 2013, Nderitu served as a member of the Kenya National Committee on the Prevention and Punishment of the Crime of Genocide, War Crimes, Crimes Against Humanity and all Forms of Discrimination.
+Starting in 2013, Nderitū served as a member of the Kenya National Committee on the Prevention and Punishment of the Crime of Genocide, War Crimes, Crimes Against Humanity and all Forms of Discrimination.
 She also served as an Auschwitz Institute for the Prevention of Genocide and Mass Atrocities instructor.
 She also served as Summer Course faculty member at SIT Graduate Institute, Vermont, Brattleboro, USA, and lecturer of the Socio-Economic Rights course at Pretoria University’s Centre for Human Rights, South Africa.
 She has also served as facilitator of the Senior Mission Leaders Course at the International Peace Support Training Center, Kenya and the Rwanda Military Academy, Rwanda.

 Commissioner of Kenyan Presidential Commission of Inquiry

-Nderitu served as a Commissioner of the Presidential Commission of Inquiry into the dissolution of the Makueni County government in Kenya.
+Nderitū served as a Commissioner of the Presidential Commission of Inquiry into the dissolution of the Makueni County government in Kenya.

 Mediations

 She has contributed in defining the role of women mediators, as a signatory and mediator to peace agreements in armed conflicts.
-Committed to communities and linking the local with the global, Nderitu has also been an advocate of women inclusion in various international forums.
+Committed to communities and linking the local with the global, Nderitū has also been an advocate of women inclusion in various international forums.

-Nderitu led the mediation process that led to the 2012 peace agreement signed by 10 ethnic communities in Nakuru, Kenya.
+Nderitū led the mediation process that led to the 2012 peace agreement signed by 10 ethnic communities in Nakuru, Kenya.
 For 16 months, she led the crafting the peace process with 100 elders and three mediators.